 - Next add about a third of the flour mixture to the mixing bowl with the creamed margarine and stir it in.
 Next add a third of the milk mixture and stir.
 Repeat two more times until the flour mixture and the liquid mixture are all mixed through the creamed margarine.
 If the mixture decides to split don't fret as the cake will bake fine.

 - Scoop the cake mixture into the cake tin and level out the surface.
 Bake on the middle shelf for 1 hour.
 If using a fan oven check at 55 minutes baking time as fan ovens tend to bake faster.
-Don't be tempted to check the cake before these times unless you know your cooker bakes unusually fast!
+Don't be tempted to check the cake before these times unless you know your oven bakes unusually fast!

 - Cake is ready when its risen, firm, and has a good golden colour on top although not too brown.
 A skewer popped in the cake will come out clean.